 “It’s simply a miracle, quite frankly, that we didn’t have officers who were killed or more citizens who were killed in this incident,” Engle said.
 “There were a lot of rounds fired.
 A lot of rounds ended up in houses in a well-populated area.
 We’re very, very fortunate that no one else was injured.
 The impact could have been much, much greater.”

 According to follow-up statements from police officials, Terault had a history of violent run-ins with the law and has been convicted of seven felonies between 1997 and 2004.
 Details are scarce at this point, but it was reported that Terault was under supervision by the Washington state Department of Corrections (DOC) and had recently violated the terms of his probation by using methamphetamine.

 Violations of probation terms can result in a variety of penalties, depending upon the nature of the violation and a number of other factors.
 But based on Terault’s history of violent behavior, one would think that the DOC would be concerned by any violations to the terms of his probation.
 It is unclear what consequences, if any, Terault may have faced by violating his probation.

 From a legal standpoint, one of the most important things for investigators to determine is whether or not the DOC followed proper procedure after learning of Terault’s probation violation.
 If it is determined that the DOC somehow allowed Terault to remain free when he should have been apprehended, there is a chance that the DOC could then be held liable for the aftermath of Terault’s rampage.

-Davis Law Group is well-experienced in pursuing personal injury and wrongful death claims on behalf of people who were victimized by a felon who was supposed to be under state supervision.
+The personal injury lawyers at Davis Law Group are well-experienced in pursuing claims on behalf of people who were victimized by a felon who was supposed to be under state supervision.
 Most notably, we recovered a $3.4 million settlement against the Department of Corrections in 2012 after a man was killed in a high-speed crash caused by a violent felon who was under DOC supervision at the time.
 You can read more details about that case by clicking here.